gvwilson/sensibleadventures/bookster/bookster.md

 settled down to trade, raise families, and watch the world slip past beneath them.*

 *Now, look closer.
 There, in Starboard Town.
-Five hundred years have passed; it is Redsday, the 11th of Peridot, 1261.
+Four hundred years have passed; it is Redsday, the 11th of Peridot, 1261.
 A girl is running for her life.
 She just felt the mountain shake for the first time in centuries, but that's not what she's afraid of.
 She's afraid of what